brightcove/videojs-schema/README.md

 `baseObject` - an option object of properties onto which to build the video specific metadata.
 For example this could be used to include a publisher object:

 `includeEmbedUrl` - if `false`, no embed url is included.
 Inlcuding thisURL may be expected by search engines.
 Default is `true`.

+`transcript` - if `true`, a captions or subtitles track with a matching language will be added as a transcript.
+Default is `false`.

+`transcriptMatchAny` - if `true` and `transcript` is also `true`, a transcript will be added from the first usable track, if there is no language match.
+Default is `false`.

 ```json
 "baseObject": {